rubys/whimsy-board-agenda-nodejs/README.md

 The resulting code would be much smaller, and much easier to maintain/extend.

-This data would be sent down to the client in JSON format.
+This data would still be sent down to the client in JSON format.

 The client would post-process this information.
 As an example, client *reducers* (slight misnomer here, but that's what Redux calls them) add next and